Fieldcode Manual

 Tip: You can use filters for better results

-In the middle section of the Workflow Designer, you can view/edit all workflow paths.
-You can switch between a list view and a hierarchy view.
-You can also use the search bar in both views to filter certain paths.
-In the hierarchy view, you can also zoom in and out.
+• can also use the search bar in both views to filter certain paths.
+In the hierarchy view, you can also zoom in/out.

-The context menu of a path gives you the option to retry certain paths, skip certain paths, create new nodes, and remove individual nodes.
+• The context menu of a path gives you the option to retry certain paths, skip certain paths, create new nodes, and remove individual nodes.

 The list view gives you a detailed overview of all your workflow nodes in descending order.